 We try our best to convert the bank reconciled status of transactions but this is not always possible.
-This means that you will probably need to manually mark some of the transactions as reconciled so that the “Statement Balance” in Xero is correct.
+Xero prevents us from marking some transactions eg. overpayments, prepayments and bank transfers as reconciled so you will probably need to manually complete this so that the “Statement Balance” in Xero is correct.

 Remember, there are potentially two balances shown on the Dashboard for each bank account – the “Balance in Xero” is the “books” balance from your old system.
 The “Statement” balance is the total of transactions marked as reconciled in Xero.

-To tidy your bank reconciliations click on the Manage Account button then Account Transactions
+To tidy your bank reconciliations click on the three dots menu button then Account Transactions